Hull note: Delivery to and reception by the Japanese government

 On November 26, 1941, Hull presented the Japanese ambassador with the Hull note, which, as one of its conditions, demanded the complete withdrawal of all Japanese troops from French Indochina and China.
-Japanese Prime Minister Tojo Hideki said to his cabinet that "this is an ultimatum."
+Japanese Prime Minister Tojo Hideki said to his cabinet that "this is an ultimatum", although the note was marked as "tentative" and contained no deadline.

 Final decision made to attack

 The strike force that attacked Pearl Harbor had set sail the day before, on the morning of November 26, 1941, Japan time, which was November 25, Washington time.
 It could have been recalled along the way, but no further diplomatic progress was made.